tailless/webvr/README.md

 ## Create the 3D basics

 - Open the `workshop.js` file in `./js folder`
-- Create the Scene,
-- the Camera,
-- and the Renderer
+- Create a Scene, a Camera, and a Renderer

 ```
 var scene, camera, renderer;